Post is also available in: Italian

 It’s impossible not to mention the delicious Sicilian Cannoli or the Neapolitan shell-shaped puff pastries.
 Today’s tart also includes the addition of a generous dose of dark chocolate drops and a nice dose of fine grated orange zest, in order to give it a nice citrus scent.
 You can vary with lemon or lime zest for a fresher aroma, or use the fragrant and delicate cedar zest.

-Ricotta Cheese Tart: How you do it
+Sweet Ricotta Cheese Filling: How you do it

 The preparation of the tart with ricotta is simple, and leaves plenty of space for imagination.
 You can make it covered, creating a fantasy with extra pasta, or leave it uncovered.
 Use a low mold from a classic tart, or a high one, to have beautiful rich and creamy slices.
 Always put something personal on your dishes to make them unique!
 First prepare the shortcrust pastry, and put it to cool in the fridge, so that it’s nice and firm.
 I want to give a useful tip, to shorten the time a bit.